 Not all people are suitable for the dermaplaning procedure.
 Although it can help with acne, that doesn’t mean you can dermaplane at any time.

-You want to avoid dermaplaning when you are having an active breakout.
+You want to avoid dermaplaning when you are having an active breakout, cold sores, or irritated skin.
 That will just be painful and could also cause the infection to spread.

 Those who have sensitive skin, like those who have rosacea, should also refrain from dermaplaning because it can worsen the skin condition.
 Try something like light therapy for rosacea instead.

-Those who are also prone to cold sores should also think twice about dermaplaning because it can help spread them due to the microtears in the skin.
+Those who have a history of cold sores should also think twice about dermaplaning.
+The dermaplaning processit can lead to cold sores spreading due to the micro-tears in the skin.

 Aftercare Is Essential

 One of the things to avoid is excessive exposure to the sun.
-Exposing your skin to the sun can cause you to get sunburned easily because a layer of the skin is removed.
-It is a requirement that you wear sunscreen even if it is not a sunny day and you are planning to go outside.
+Exposing your skin to the sun can cause you to get sunburned easily!
+The top layer of skin was just removed due to the dermaplane.

-Additionally, the sun may also cause excessive heat on the skin.
-Apart from that, other areas that are heated should also be avoided right after or until the skin has fully healed.
-Such hot areas include saunas and steam rooms.
+Additionally, the sun may also cause excessive heat on the fresh skin.
+Other high-heat areas like saunas and steam rooms should also be avoided right after dermaplaning.
+Wait for the skin to heal a bit.

-You should also not forget about using skincare products that nourish the skin.
-Take advantage of your skin easily soaking up all skincare product ingredients.
-Make sure you avoid those with harsh ingredients to prevent skin irritation.
+Don’t forget to use nourishing skincare products like moisturizers.
+Take advantage of the fact that your skin easily can soak up all skincare product ingredients.
+Avoid those with harsh ingredients to prevent skin irritation.

 Go To A Professional